 Olympic National Park

-If you want to stay within the park, expect seclusion and some driving to the nearest stores, but youโll be close to its most popular locations.
+If you want to stay within the park, expect seclusion, limited cell service, potentially weak wifi, and some driving in order to get to the nearest stores.
+That said, the convenience, especially for sunrise ceremonies, can be hard to beat.

 - Lake Crescent Lodge – Cozy lakeside cottages with an on-site restaurant and private shoreline seating.